Meet our Speakers

 Sarah Tishkoff — keynote speaker

 Professor Jean-Jacques Hublin is the Director of the Department of Human Evolution at the Max Planck Institute for Evolutionary Anthropology, Leipzig.
 He is an honorary Professor at the University of Leipzig and a part-time Professor at Leiden University.
+He holds the International Chair in Paleoanthropology at the College de France, Paris.
 He has been a pioneer in the field of virtual paleoanthropology.
 The origins of Neandertals and Homo sapiens, and most notably, the interactions between the two groups have occupied a central place in his career.
+He is the founder and President of the European Society for the Study of Human Evolution.

 Pontus Skoglund is the group leader of the Francis Crick Institute's Ancient Genomics laboratory.
 Originally from Sweden, he obtained his PhD in evolutionary genetics from Uppsala University in 2013, and thereafter did his postdoctoral research in David Reich's laboratory at Harvard Medical School's Department of Genetics.